StevenLwcz/StevenLwcz.github.io/_posts/2025-05-04-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-1.md

 set $mynum+=1
 ```

-To see the currently defines one you can use:
+To see the currently defined ones you can use:

 ```
 (gdb) show conv